 How to watch the next Jake Paul fight

-The Jake Paul vs. Gervonta “Tank” Davis fight will stream live and exclusively on Netflix.
-That means there’s no extra PPV fee.
-As long as you’re an active Netflix subscriber—from the basic Standard with Ads plan all the way up to the Premium plan—you’ll be able to watch the entire event at no extra cost.
+This means the “how to watch” part of the equation remains the same, even if the “who” and “when” are up in the air.
+The next Jake Paul fight will still stream live and exclusively on Netflix.
+The good news is that, just like the planned Davis fight, this means there will be no extra PPV fee.
+As long as you’re an active Netflix subscriber, you’ll be able to watch the entire event at no extra cost.

 Who the heck is Jake Paul?